 - By July 2007, there was nothing the SEC could do to help the Bear Stearns situation.
 They just kept monitoring the situation at Bear Stearns.
 Bear Stearns was continually optimistic. - In August of 2007 Mike Macchiaroli was worried that Bear Stearns would fail. - Sunday Meeting. - On a Sunday in August of 2007, Mike Macchiaroli, Matt Eichner and others from the CSE Program went to NYC to meet with Bear Stearns' CFO (Sam Molinaro), Treasurer (Bob Upton), and Chief Risk Officer (Mike Alix), and 2 other executives from Bear Stearns. - At the meeting, Bear Stearns executives went through their numbers with the CSE Program staff.
-The SEC couldn't detect anything wrong and couldn't point to anything specific, but they were still worried about Bear Stearns. - After the meeting, the CSE Program staff called Annette Nazareth to brief her on the situations. - The result of this meeting was the SEC wanted more reports from Bear Stearns to ascertain the liquidity and capital at Bear Stearns. - Bear Stearns was a relatively small firm (approximately \$400 billion) that was very heavily into the mortgage business and securitizations.
-Bear Stearns separated its businesses by brokers (customers) and dealers (positions). - After the Sunday meeting Bear Stearns and the CSE Program continued talking and meeting. - Once the mortgage and securitization markets dried up, Bear Stearns could not sell its positions and could not raise capital.
-The falling market brought Bear down with it. - Mike Macchiaroli said that the staff saw no evidence that Bear's marks were bad. - January 2008.
+The SEC couldn't detect anything wrong and couldn't point to anything specific, but they were still worried about Bear Stearns. - o After the meeting, the CSE Program staff called Annette Nazareth to brief her on the situations. - The result of this meeting was the SEC wanted more reports from Bear Stearns to ascertain the liquidity and capital at Bear Stearns. - Bear Stearns was a relatively small firm (approximately \$400 billion) that was very heavily into the mortgage business and securitizations.
+Bear Stearns separated its businesses by brokers (customers) and dealers (positions). - After the Sunday meeting Bear Stearns and the CSE Program continued talking and meeting.

-- The mortgage market was imploding. - CSE Program staff went back to Bear Stearns and asked how they thought they would make it through the next year.
-Sam Molinaro responded that he thought Bear Stearns would make it through 2008. - Documents - The CSE program received monthly reports for market and credit risk. - Reports were sent to the director of T&M by the staff. - The SEC believed Bear's problem was liquidity. - Repo. - In the last 2 weeks all of Bear Stearns' liquidity drained away.
+- Once the mortgage and securitization markets dried up, Bear Stearns could not sell its positions and could not raise capital.
+The falling market brought Bear down with it. - Mike Macchiaroli saw no evidence that Bear's marks were bad.
+However, the SEC did find Bear's leverage of 8:1 very troubling. - January 2008. - o The mortgage market was imploding. - o CSE Program staff went back to Bear Stearns and asked how they thought they would make it through the next year.
+Sam Molinaro responded that he thought Bear Stearns would make it through 2008. - Documents - o The CSE program received monthly reports for market and credit risk. - o Reports were sent to the director of T&M by the staff. - The SEC believed Bear's problem was liquidity. - Repo. - o In the last 2 weeks all of Bear Stearns' liquidity drained away.
 The CSE Program had thought that Bear Stearns would be able to get repo, but the liquidity model did not work.
-People thought a 5% haircut would be enough, but the market demanded 20-40%, and Bear Stearns could not meet these haircuts. - Fidelity and Federated pulled repo from Bear Stearns. - Sale to JPM. - On Friday morning around 6:30 Hank Paulson, Tim Geithner and Jamie Dimon decided that JPMorgan Chase should buy Bear Stearns. - Mike Macchiaroli did not expect \$2 a share to go through; he expected shareholders would reject this price. - Mike Alix, the Chief Risk Officer, was very good.
+People thought a 5% haircut would be enough, but the market demanded 20-40%, and Bear Stearns could not meet these haircuts. - o Fidelity and Federated pulled repo from Bear Stearns. - Sale to JPM. - On Friday morning around 6:30 Hank Paulson, Tim Geithner and Jamie Dimon decided that JP Morgan Chase would buy Bear Stearns. - o Mike Macchiaroli did not expect \$2 a share to go through; he expected shareholders would reject this price. - Mike Alix, Chief Risk Officer, was very good.
 He was on top of things, but Mr. Macchiaroli was not sure how much pull Mike Alix had within Bear Stearns.
-He speculated that Bear Stearns became too aggressive and probably did not listen to Mike Alix. - Not sure if Jimmy Cayne understood mortgages, but had no evidence of that. - Bear Stearns was too heavily concentrated in mortgages. - Does not believe the broker or the dealer failed; they were both very liquid.
-The problem was at the holding company level. - People at Bear Stearns that Mike Macchiaroli dealt with: - Sam Molinaro - o Robert Upton - o Jeff Farber - o Paul Friedman - o Mike Alix
+He speculated that Bear Stearns became too aggressive and probably did not listen to Mike Alix. - Not sure if Jimmy Cayne understood mortgages. - Bear Stearns was too heavily concentrated in mortgages. - Does not believe the broker-dealer failed, it was very liquid.
+There were massive losses at the holding company level. - People at Bear Stearns that Mike Macchiaroli dealt with: - o Sam Molinaro - o Robert Upton - Jeff Farber - o Paul Friedman - o Mike Alix